 “It doesn’t matter why people don’t have insurance; what matters is that we help them get it.” -Valerie McDonald Roberts, City of Pittsburgh (Getty Images) Although the 2015 deadline to enroll in health insurance through the Affordable Care Act’s Healthcare Marketplace has passed, there are still ways for children and families to get covered.
 Depending

 This post originally appeared on Fast Company’s Co.Exist blog.
-Open data can help you find your lost dog, make your commute more efficient, and make government more transparent – if cities will let it.
-(Getty Images) What is the best way to get from 12th Street to Main, and should I take the subway, a
+What is the best way to get from 12th Street to Main, and should I take the subway, a bike, or rideshare?
+How many lobbyists are there in my city and more importantly, what are they doing?
+And, by the way, where did my dog go?

 Do you think employers should ask job applicants about the clothing they might wear for religious reasons?
 Or should applicants disclose their religious accommodation needs without being asked?
 (Getty Images) Traditional HR policy practices hold that employers shouldn’t ask prospective employees about protected characteristics such as age, sex, race, national origin, religion, etc. However, the